 When we think of medicinal herbs, most people’s minds go right to small weeds and flowers growing at the edge of your lawn or on a roadside.
-It’s not common that we think of trees as a source of medicine, but historically, much of the country was forested and the people had to find medicinal uses for the forest trees to stay healthy.
+We don’t usually think of trees as a source of medicine, but medicinal trees are all around us, hiding in plain sight.
+Historically, much of the country was forested and the people had to find medicinal uses for the forest trees to stay healthy.

 Using Trees as Medicine

 Using trees as medicine breaks allows for some rather interesting preparations, as just about any part of the tree can be medicinal.
 How do you work with medicinal wood?
 It’s not edible, but still, you have to find a way to extract its potent medicine.
 In those cases, the wood is boiled for extended periods or added to hot baths for topical use.

 For the most part, medicinal trees are used in the same way as other herbal preparations.
 They can be infused into teas, tinctures, oils and made into salves and poultices.

 We don’t often think about ethical considerations when harvesting dandelions or invasive Japanese knotweed.
 Those grow in abundance, and even if you spent all day harvesting you’d hardly dent the population.
 Most trees are different.
 They take years, and sometimes centuries to mature, and a casual harvest could scar or deform a tree for life.

 If you’re new to foraging, consider taking a foraging course to familiarize yourself with the ethical and environmental implications of your foraging practices.
 The Herbal Academy has a great online course on Botany and Wildcrafting that teaches you both botanical terms and plant identification, as well as foraging ethics.